(301) 495-3131 Call For a Free Consultation

 • 10 years of the person’s death OR;

-• Three years of the date the disease was confirmed as the cause of death, whichever is sooner.
+• Three years from the date the disease was confirmed as the cause of death, whichever is sooner.

 If you have questions about how the statute of limitations may apply to your case, we would be happy to answer them.